-A Zillow survey found that nearly 80% of buyers say they're more likely to view a home if the listing includes a floor plan they like.
-More then 70% of buyers say a dynamic floor plan would help them determine whether the home was right for them.
+A Zillow survey finds nearly 80 percent of buyers (79%) say they're more likely to view a home if the listing includes a floor plan they like, and more than 70 percent of buyers (71%) say a dynamic floor plan would help them determine whether the home was right for them.

 The National Association of Realtors (NAR) Home Buyer and Seller Generational Trends Report 2020 shows that online presence is vitally important.
 Buyers think floor plans are very important, right behind photos and detailed property information.
 Below is a list of the top 4 visual media items ranked by homebuyers as “Very Useful” (the highest choice possible).

 You can see the complete report here: (page 60) NAR Home Buyers & Sellers Generational Trends Report.

 Anecdotally, over 80% of those surveyed view floor plans as useful or very useful.
 However, it is not just the NAR survey report that claims the importance of floor plans.
 According to Zillow a floor plan is the second most important feature on a listing and correlates highly with capturing potential leads.

 Snap2Close offers two types of floor plans: basic floor plans that show dimensions of each room and interactive floor plans that combine floor plans with photos.

 Our basic floor plan is a simple map of your home that shows each room, including garages or additional enclosed spaces.
 We give our clients two versions of their floor plans: one with dimensions and one without.